box/developer.box.com/content/pages/sign/30-request-options/20-extra-security.md

 # Extra security (2FA)

-Imagine you want an additional layer of security for your signature requests, by requesting the signer to use a password or a  phone verification.
+Imagine you want an [additional layer of security][2FA] for your signature requests, by requesting the signer to use a password or a  phone verification.

 ![2FA Signature request](images/sign-flow-2fa.png)